Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

   :local:
   :depth: 1

-When you verify your identity for an edX course, that verification is effective for one year.
+When you verify your identity on edx.org, that verification is effective for one year, for all courses.

 * If you enroll in the verified track for another course, you pay for that course's certificate, but you do not have to verify your identify again.